 Data Interpretation – 3 Step Process

 Data Interpretation skills are important for Civil Service aspirants, which they would need it on a daily basis.
-A civil service officer is expected to have a good control over the analysis of data and deduction of meaningful conclusions from the myriad representations of information.
-Honing your skills in Data Interpretation is a three step process:
+A civil service officer is expected to have good control over the analysis of data and deduction of meaningful conclusions from the myriad representations of information.
+Honing your skills in Data Interpretation is a three-step process:

 - Understanding the different modes of representation of data and linking of information across two or more graphs.